brwilkinson/AzureDeploymentFramework/README.md

         - efficient
         - secure
         - reliable
-      manner possible, your business depends on it.
+      manner possible, your business and competitive advantage in the marketplace depends on it.

     - how do you enhance the lifecycle of those applications and the infrastructure in a Cloud First world?
         - How do you iterate in the Sofware development lifecycle with velocity, while maintaining quality?